SH.11 - Student Code of Conduct

 An appeal from the imposed or proposed sanction of the formal conduct process may be made by the responding party to the Manager of Student Conduct.
 An appeal does not represent a new hearing.
 Appeals will be heard by the College Hearing and Appeals Board.
 A link to the electronic Student Conduct Appeal form will be provided in the notification letter.

 An appeal must be in writing, signed and dated by the responding party, and submitted via the link provided in the resolution letter within three days after the notice of disciplinary action is sent to the responding party.

 The appeal must cite at least one criterion as the reason for the appeal.
 Criteria for an appeal include:

 - A procedural or substantive error that significantly prejudiced the rights of the appealing party; deviations alone from designated procedures will not be a basis for sustaining an appeal.

 - New information that was not available at the time of the hearing.
-To consider new information, it must be sufficient to alter a decision or other relevant facts not brought out in the original hearing, only such information and/or facts that were not known to the respondent student at the time of the original decision or for some other justifiable reason was not presented earlier will be considered.
+To consider new information, it must be sufficient to alter a decision or other relevant facts not brought out in the original hearing, only such information and/or facts that were not known at the time of the original decision or for some other justifiable reason was not presented earlier will be considered.

-- Uphold the disciplinary sanction(s);
+- Uphold the disciplinary sanction(s)

 Any student found to have violated the Student Code of Conduct is subject to one or more of the following sanctions.
 The sanctions listed below are not intended to serve as an exhaustive list of all sanctions the College may use.
 The following actions could also take place as a result of other institutional reviews outside of the conduct process: